pippim/pippim.github.io/_posts/2018/2018-08-12-How-are-the-default-user-folders-in-the-home-created-for-a-new-user?.md

 If you don't want a specific subdirectory created put a `#` in front of it to comment out the line.

-The sub-directories aren't created until the user logs in with a GUI: [https://askubuntu.com/questions/335961/create-default-home-directory-for-existing-user-in-terminal](https://askubuntu.com/questions/335961/create-default-home-directory-for-existing-user-in-terminal)
+The sub-directories aren't created until the user logs in with a GUI: [Create default home directory for existing user in terminal](Create default home directory for existing user in terminal)